NOC-MSM/pyBDY/docs/source/examples.rst

 Examples
 ========
-Here we provide two worked examples using pyNEMO.
+Here we provide two worked examples using pyBDY.
 The first is a setup of the Northwest European Shelf using a remote dataset.
 The second is an end-to-end setup of a small regional model in the tropics.

 Example 1: Northwest European Shelf